 Here are the products that I trust and love.

 Changing out the EcoTank to a sublimation printer is really easy.
 Discard the ink for it that came with the printer and instead put in the sublimation ink then follow these instructions to set the printer profile.
 That quick and you have a sublimation printer.

 Do You Have to Have a Sublimation Printer to Make a Sublimation Backpack?

-The short answer is no. There are lots of places like this link here, where you can get a reasonably priced custom sublimation print mailed to you, ready to pop on a shirt or backpack - any sublimation blank.
-I would like to state that I haven't had the opportunity to purchase a print this way, because I jumped right in and bought an EcoTank to convert to sublimation.
+The short answer is no. There are lots of places where you can get a reasonably priced custom sublimation print mailed to you, ready to pop on a shirt or backpack – any sublimation blank.
+I would like to state that I haven’t had the opportunity to purchase a print this way, because I jumped right in and bought an EcoTank to convert to sublimation.

 However, I do know there are several businesses using pre-printed sublimation prints to make and sell shirts and mugs, etc. So, if you feel like you’re ready for a sublimation printer, that’s your choice as always, but if you’re just making the one thing, you don’t need to set up a printer to make this sublimation backpack.

 What Do you Need to Make This Brightest Crayon in the Box Backpack Sublimation Project?